MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/common-rules.md

 | `max-len`      | `["error", { "code": 100 }]`                                                                                                                                                                                                                                                           | [docs](https://eslint.org/docs/rules/max-len)      |
 | `func-style`   | For `function` style - `["error", "declaration"]`.
 For `const foo () => {};`, use `["error", "expression"]` or `["error", "declaration", { "allowArrowFunctions": true }]` (rule only valid as an option for "declaration" and it will override default of no arrow functions allowed. | [docs](https://eslint.org/docs/rules/func-style)   |

+Note that these may conflict with Prettier.
+For example, Prettier with single quotes setting allows a double quote string with single quote inside, by ES Lint set up for single quotes see this as an error.

 You can set more fields for `max-len`. e.g.

 ```json